sainigagandeep/WeatherPy/README.md

 * Current Weather description

 ## Vacation Search
-Based on travelerâ€™s weather preferences, travelers can identify potential travel destinations and nearby hotels.
+Based on traveler's weather preferences, travelers can identify potential travel destinations and nearby hotels.
 The map showcases destinations using pop-up markers on a marker layer-map.

 ### Sample Travel Destinations